Proper actions on finite products of quasi-trees: Proof of Theorem

 \subsection{The Masur-Minsky distance formula}

-Recall the Masur-Minsky distance formula for word length in the mapping class group. \begin{thm}[Masur-Minsky distance formula] Let $\tilde x$ be a collection of filling curves on $\Sigma$.
+Recall the Masur-Minsky distance formula for word length in the mapping class group (\cite[Theorem 6.12]{MM2}, cf. \cite[Section 2]{bbf} for this form). \begin{thm}[Masur-Minsky distance formula] Let $\tilde x$ be a collection of filling curves on $\Sigma$.
 Then for $R$ sufficiently large the word length $|g|$ (with respect to some fixed generating set) is bounded above and below by linear functions of

 \end{thm} A collection of curves $\tilde x$ is {\em filling} if every curve in $\C(\Sigma)$ intersects some curve in $\tilde x$.

 We will need a new version of this distance formula where length is only measured in the {\em thick} part of the curve graph.
 We need some more setup before we state the formula.